 Applying for Admission & Application Deadlines

-Prospective students should apply to SUNY Poly on-line via the SUNY Application or The Common Application.
+Prospective first-year and transfer students should apply to SUNY Poly on-line via the SUNY Application or The Common Application.
 The SUNY Campus Code for SUNY Poly is 048.
 SUNY Poly admits students into the following bachelor degree programs:

 - Applied Computing

 - Applied Mathematics

 - Business Administration

 - Communications and Media Design (Accelerated BS/MS Option)

 - Interactive Media and Game Design